truenas/middleware/docs/userguide/freenas_intro.rst

 * The "Use as home share" checkbox and "VFS Objects" fields have been added to :menuselection:`Sharing --> Windows (CIFS) Shares --> Add Windows (CIFS) Share`.

+* :menuselection:`Storage --> Block (iSCSI) --> Target Global Configuration` has been reduced to the configuration options used by kernel iSCSI.
+The "ISNS
+  Servers" and "Pool Available Size Threshold" fields have been added.

+* The "Available Size Threshold" and "Enable TPC" fields have been added to :menuselection:`Storage --> Block (iSCSI) --> Extents --> Add Extent`.

+* The "Target Flags" and "Queue Depth" fields are now deprecated and have been removed from :menuselection:`Storage --> (Block) iSCSI --> Targets --> Add Target`.

 * The "Domain logons", "Obey pam restrictions", and "Bind IP Addresses" checkboxes and the "Idmap Range Low" and "Idmap Range High" fields have been added to
   :menuselection:`Services --> CIFS`.
 The "Enable home directories", "Enable home directories browsing", "Home directories", and "Homes auxiliary parameters" fields have been removed from :menuselection:`Services --> CIFS` as they have been replaced by the "Use as home share" checkbox in